grammarly/contenteditable/README.md

 [Original discussion from June 2014](https://lists.w3.org/Archives/Public/public-webapps/2014AprJun/0296.html)

+<blockquote>To make this simpler for sites, frameworks, and browsers, it makes sense to enable a new, simpler version of contentEditable that provides basic functionality only.
+For the sake of discussion, call it contentEditable='minimal'</blockquote>

 Julie Parent breaking down potential `contentEditable=minimal` functionality:

 1. Selections: Enable selections, perform cursor movement, scoping the boundaries on which the selection can operate.